 Compared to this time last year, are you:

 - Happier or Sadder?
 About the same, maybe a bit sadder.

 - Thinner or Fatter?
 Slightly fatter.

 What do you wish you’d done more of?

-Reading, travelling, being active and spending time with Jesus.
+Reading, riding my bike and spending time with Jesus.

 What do you wish you’d done less of?

 Looking at my phone and eating out for lunch.